 New problem sets will be given out each Tuesday unless specified otherwise.
-Homework is due on Thursdays (2 days after the assignment) unless specified otherwise.
+Homework is due on Tuesdays (1 week after the assignment) unless specified otherwise.
 A homework discussion will follow on Tuesdays one week after the assignment.

 Parts of the homework have to be completed by using Mastering Physics (www.masteringphysics.com).
-You will have to create a Mastering Physics account and register for the course (course ID: DOETINCHEMPHYS272SPRING16).
+You will have to create a Mastering Physics account and register for the course (course ID: DOETINCHEMPHYS272SPRING17).

 Some fraction of the problems will have to be worked on with pen and paper (hand-in).
-Hand-in problems have to be submitted during the break of the lecture on Tuesdays.
+Handin problems have to be submitted during the break of the lecture on Tuesdays.
 Hand-in problems can be worked on in groups of two.
 These groups have to be registered with me at the beginning of the semester and cannot be changed during the semester.
 Both group members will get the same number of points.
+This only works if both group members are actually working together on the problems.
+The intention is to facilitate group work.
+The intention is not that you split up the problem.
+Therefore, a statement on each submitted homework has to be included that the group members worked on the problems collaboratively.
+This statement has to be followed by both signatures.
+If the signatures are missing or if it becomes clear that the group members did not work collaboratively both members will be assigned 0 points for this homework.
 Please submit only one hand-in homework per group.
 You have to submit your individual solution for the Mastering Physics part.